reduxvzr/graphDigitizerPY/README.md

 # graphDigitizerPY

-Plot digitizer writter on Python.
+Plot digitizer written on Python.
 Interface based on PyQT.